-There are apps such as SpotHero that will let you book a spot in a downtown garage, but if you find those pricey, you’ll drive around the block until a meter frees up.
+There are apps such as SpotHero that will let you book a spot in a downtown garage, but if you’re like us and find those pretty pricey, you’ll drive around the block until a meter frees up.
 And then you have to hunt through the glove compartment for quarters—unless you have ParkBoston.
 With this city-created app, all you need is your zone number—which is marked on the meter—and your car’s license plate number, as well as a credit or debit card to link to the app.
 ParkBoston will give you a live countdown clock with a 10-minute warning before your meter runs out—and you can extend your parking time without running back to your car.

 You have plenty of options for local and world news apps.
 You may have dialed up Boston.com or even landed a subscription to the Boston Globe E-paper to read the news and check the scores.
 But we’d recommend the WBUR app, which gives you access to stories from the WBUR newsroom and both local and national NPR news and talk shows, including Morning Edition, On Point with Tom Ashbrook, Here & Now, and Radio Boston, as well as The ARTery and Dear Sugars.

-This is a simple way to listen to WTBU, BU’s student-run radio station at the College of Communication, when you can’t tune in 89.3 FM, 640 AM, or BU Channel 6.
+This is a simple, straightforward way to listen to WTBU, BU’s student-run radio station at the College of Communication, when you can’t tune in 89.3 FM, 640 AM, or BU Channel 6.
 We typed up this story while listening to the afternoon show Please Use the Formal Usted, hosted by DJ Saxy Beast.
 The app includes a program schedule and a few other helpful features as well.
 Calvin Rose (ENG’19) is credited in the App Store, but he says a team of engineering students coded it for the Global App Initiative, which aids nonprofits.